joaogarin/joaogarinblog/_posts/2018-01-07-drupal-graphql-with-angular-and-apollo-part3.md

 ...
 {% endhighlight %}

-Inside our add-client.component.ts file we can now add the appropriate methods to peform the mutation we created in our bakend :
+Inside our add-client.component.ts file we can now add the appropriate methods to perform the mutation we created in our backend :

 {% highlight javascript %}
 import { Component, OnInit } from '@angular/core';